 Most triphala supplements you will find include one part each of haritaki, bibhitaki and amalaki.
 In my clinic however, we may use different combinations of these three fruits for different health conditions, like inflammation, eye problems, etc. This true story illustrates triphala’s many diverse uses.

-Triphala Uses: A Story From India
+Triphala Benefits: A Story From India

 Here’s an interesting story from when we started working with Maharishi, who is the founder of Transcendental Meditation.